simonsouter/augmented-cognition/README.md

 ---

 ## Core Premise
-A large language model is an **amplifier of human conceptual power operating within finite bounds**.
+A large language model is an amplifier of human conceptual power operating within finite bounds.
 Its strength lies in its vast reference space — its ability to map relationships, surface patterns, and articulate ideas across the breadth of recorded knowledge.
-Its principal constraints are **context degradation**, where coherence and relevance erode as contextual complexity increases, and **context explosion**, where exploratory dialogue expands faster than a human can meaningfully integrate or navigate it.
+Its principal constraints are context degradation, where coherence and relevance erode as contextual complexity increases, and context explosion, where exploratory dialogue expands faster than a human can meaningfully integrate or navigate it.
-These conditions produce familiar failure modes — hallucination, inconsistency, and conceptual drift — arising not only from model error but from the human–LLM system exceeding its sustainable cognitive capacity.
+Alongside these systemic limits, LLMs also exhibit familiar generative failure modes — hallucination, inconsistency, and drift of meaning — which stem from probabilistic generation without grounding or persistent self-modeling.
-This project is built on that reality: designing methods that **sustain clarity and depth through deliberate control of the information workspace** — decomposing inquiry into threads, structuring expansion, and consolidating insight to maintain a coherent flow of understanding over time.
+This project is built on that reality: designing methods that sustain clarity and depth through deliberate control of the information workspace — decomposing inquiry into threads, structuring expansion, and consolidating insight to maintain a coherent flow of understanding over time.

 ---